City of Tulsa Refuse and Recycling

 Most people don’t think about their trash after it leaves the curb.

 But just in case you were wondering … The City of Tulsa has an extensive system for recovering resources from regular household waste.
 At the waste-for-energy plant, even metals are reclaimed from trash after it is burned.
 The incinerator produces valuable steam energy that helps power a local refinery.

 Our trash service is based on a “pay-as-you-throw” model that allows you to control how much you pay each month.
 The less trash you throw out, the smaller the cart you need.
-And the smaller the cart you need, the less you pay.
+And the smaller the cart you use, the less you pay.y.

 Click here for more information about Tulsa’s residential trash program.

 Grass.
 Leaves.
 Branches.
 Plants.

-The City of Tulsa’s trash service makes this green waste removal simple.
+The City of Tulsa’s trash service makes green waste removal simple.

 Click here for more information about the green waste/yard waste services offered by the City of Tulsa.

 Another green option – City of Tulsa’s mulch site:

-If you want your green waste to be recovered and used for a green solution, take it for free to the City of Tulsa’s mulch facility at 2100 N. 145th East Ave.
+If you want your green waste to be reused, take it to the City of Tulsa’s mulch facility, at 2100 N. 145th East Ave.
 Tulsa, OK 74116.
 This is free of charge for Tulsa and Broken Arrow residents.
-The facility is open seven days a week from 7:30 a.m. to 5 p.m. (except City holidays) – just bring your driver’s license or your City of Tulsa utility bill.
+The facility is open seven days a week from 7:30 a.m. to 5:00 p.m. (except on City holidays) — just bring your driver’s license or your current City of Tulsa utility bill.

 Every household has those BIG items–

-items that just can’t fit into your trash cart – an old sofa, your broken bicycle, the black-and-white TV gathering dust in your spare bedroom.
+Items that can’t fit into your trash cart — an old sofa, your broken bicycle, the black-and-white TV — can still be disposed of.

-Fortunately, the City of Tulsa provides a handy bulky waste collection service to help you remove those items so you can tidy up around your house and yard.
+The City of Tulsa provides a handy bulky waste collection service to help you remove those items.

-There is a $10 fee per bulky waste collection, with a pre-set volume of approximately eight cubic yards (approximately the size of a small vehicle such as a Volkswagen Beetle).
+There is a $10 fee per pre-set volume of approximately ten cubic yards (approximately the size of a small vehicle).

-To schedule a bulky waste collection, call (918) 596-9777 at least two business days before your primary service day.
+To schedule a bulky waste collection, call (918) 596-9777.
 The collection of bulky waste items will occur on your primary service day.

-Many household items can pose a serious threat–
+Some household items can pose a serious threat.